RustyRoad/RustyRoad/example/README.md

 ```

-To get started, run `yarn dev` to start the server and watch for changes to your TailwindCSS files.
+To get started, run `yarn` then ` `yarn dev` to start the server and watch for changes to your TailwindCSS files.

 ## Contributing